 In preparation, I did some thorough research on possible shoot locations in Boca Grande.
 Once we landed on a couple places, we planned looks and scenarios to correspond with each setting.
 Once all pre-production was approved by the internal upper management team, we were good to go.

-The shoot was smooth and fruitful since the pre-production work was thorough.
 We scouted locations on the first day and shot for two-and-a-half days after that.
 Our crew was lean and we were able to maintain a high-energy, collaborative spirit.
-The fact that we had a great time as a crew led to amazing photography and energy in the shots.

 I focused on four visual themes for this shoot.
 Every scenario we shot was meant to fit within one of these buckets: